Smart Location Mapping

 Access to Jobs and Workers Via Transit is a free geospatial data resource and web mapping tool for comparing the accessibility of neighborhoods via public transit service.
 Indicators summarize accessibility to jobs as well as accessibility by workers, households, and population.

 Coverage is limited to metropolitan regions served by transit agencies that share their service data in a standard format called GTFS Exit.
 The Access to Jobs and Workers Via Transit - Technical Documentation and User Guide includes a full list of those areas.
+An updated tool, dataset, and user guide is planned for release in 2022.

 Figure 2 shows one indicator from this dataset mapped for the Washington, D.C., metropolitan region.